Fiorellaps/MachineLAlign/README.md

   </kbd>
 </p>

-Finally, the output will be showed one ypu introduce the sequence and select one ore more models:
+Finally, the output will be showed one you introduce the sequence and select one or more models:
 <p align="center">
   <kbd>
   <img src="https://github.com/Fiorellaps/MachineLAlign/blob/ae90d7e9c346d3bff915360209684b9a28b616dc/resources/result_interface.PNG" alt="Result interface">